With nearly two thirds of natural bushland, Kings Park has an abundance of walking & running trails to explore.

 Walk among the treetops and enjoy spectacular views of the city skyline on the Lotterywest Federation Walkway.
 The journey extends 620 metres through the Western Australian Botanic Garden and includes a spectacular elevated 52 metre glass and steel arched bridge suspended among a canopy of tall eucalypts.

 The DNA Tower derives its name from the deoxyribonucleic acid (DNA) double-helix molecule, which is found in all cells and control the development of life.
 It is the highest viewing point in Kings Park.
 The DNA Tower is located at the Forrest Drive end of the Broadwalk Vista.
 It is an easy 1.5 km walk from Synergy Parkland and the Western Australian Botanic Garden.

 Distance: 2.5 km loop | Duration: 45 minutes

-Law Walk is Kings Park's premier urban bushland trail which provides visitors with scenic views of the Swan River and a unique insight into biodiversity along the Mount Eliza escarpment.
+Law Walk is Kings Park's premier urban bushland walking and running trail which provides visitors with scenic views of the Swan River and a unique insight into biodiversity along the Mount Eliza escarpment.
 Suitable for people with moderate fitness as it includes steep sections.
 Wheelchair and pram access is available on parts of Law Walk.